Children's Services complaints, compliments and comments

 - by phone on 0121 704 8296

-- or write to the Statutory Complaints Team, The Council House, Manor Square, Solihull, B91 3QB.
+- or write to the Children's and Adults Complaints Team, The Council House, Manor Square, Solihull, B91 3QB.

-If there are any circumstances that we need to consider when dealing with you about this complaint, such as a disability, please let us know, so that we can do all we can to remove barriers in the complaints handling process.
+If there are any circumstances that we need to consider when dealing with you about this complaint, such as a disability, please let us know, so that we can do all we can to remove any barriers to you in the complaints handling process.

 How we will deal with your complaint

-We have a 3 step process for Children's services complaints.
+We have a 3 step process for Children's Social Work Services complaints.

 When we get your complaint we will talk to you to make sure we understand what's making you unhappy.
 When we have done this we will talk to a manager and tell them how you feel.

 The manager will look into your complaint and let you know what they have found out.
 They will try and do this in 10 working days.
-In difficult cases they can have an extra 10 working days to finish the investigation.
+In more complex cases they can have an extra 10 working days to finish the investigation.

 At stage 2, we need someone who doesn't work for us to look at your complaint.
 This person is called an Investigating Officer; they will also have someone to help them.
 This person is called an Independent Person.